TO HELL AND BACK PROJECT

 November 29, 2025

-A private research screening will be held at the Danish Film Institute in early 2026, featuring newly discovered frontline footage and participation from military specialists and historians from Austria, Hungary, and Denmark.
+A private research screening will be held at the Danish Film Institute in early 2026, featuring newly discovered frontline footage and participation from military specialists and historians from Hungary and Denmark.

 Danish Film Institute (DFI)